This chapter contains the following:

 CORS: Access-Control-Allow-Methods (CORS_ACCESS_CONTROL_ALLOW_METHODS)

-Default values for allowed methods are OPTIONS, HEAD, GET, POST, PUT, PATCH, DELETE.
+Default values for allowed methods are OPTIONS, HEAD, GET, POST, PUT, PATCH, and DELETE.

 CORS: Access-Control-Allow-Headers (CORS_ACCESS_CONTROL_ALLOW_HEADERS)